-2.3 The authority of the internal audit function is derived from legislation.
+- 2.4 The authority of the internal audit function is derived from legislation.
 The requirement for an internal audit function for local authorities is implied by Section 151 of the Local Government Act 1972, which required that authorities shall 'make arrangements for the proper administration of their financial affairs and shall ensure that one of their officers has responsibility for the administration of those affairs'.
-The Accounts and Audit (Wales) Regulations 2014 requires that 'A relevant body must maintain an adequate and effective system of internal audit of its accounting records and of its system of internal control.

-- 2.4 Monmouthshire Council has delegated these responsibilities to the Head of Finance. - 2.5 Financial Procedure Rules (September 2014) 4.35 states:

-To ensure that internal auditors have the authority to:

-- access authority premises at reasonable times, subject to the Chief Internal Auditor being satisfied as to any risk to health and safety; - access all assets, records, documents, correspondence and control systems; - receive any information and explanation considered necessary concerning any matter under consideration; - require any employee of the Authority to account for cash, stores or any other authority asset under his or her control; - access records belonging to third parties, such as contractors, when required; - review, appraise and report on the adequacy and application of financial and other controls, and on the protection of the Authority's property and assets against loss due to fraud or wasteful practices.
+The Accounts and Audit (Wales) Regulations 2014 requires that 'A relevant body must maintain an adequate and effective system of internal audit of its accounting records and of its system of internal control'. - 2.5 Monmouthshire Council has delegated these responsibilities to the Deputy Chief Executive / Chief Officer, Resources. - 2.6 Financial Procedure Rules (September 2014) section 4.35 states:To ensure that internal auditors have the authority to: - access authority premises at reasonable times, subject to the Chief Internal Auditor being satisfied as to any risk to health and safety; - access all assets, records, documents, correspondence and control systems; - receive any information and explanation considered necessary concerning any matter under consideration; - require any employee of the Authority to account for cash, stores or any other authority asset under his or her control; - access records belonging to third parties, such as contractors, when required; - review, appraise and report on the adequacy and application of financial and other controls, and on the protection of the Authority's property and assets against loss due to fraud or wasteful practices.